 Live Stream Back Up

-When establishing a backup stream, most options will utilize the RTMP stream key or Video URL to embed your video stream into the Virtual Space.
+When establishing a backup stream, most options will utilize the RTMP stream key or Video URL to embed your video stream into the Event Space.
 This will allow your attendees to stay within your Virtual Space and grant them access to additional engagement features such as live polls, chat, and Q&A.

 It is important to note that some of these platforms may require a paid package in order to host or stream your video content.
 If you would like a comprehensive description on the difference between Youtube and Vimeo streaming, please see our FAQ article by going here.

 Planning pre-recorded content to play during an outage will ensure that your attendees still have content available and will provide additional time to correct the situation and/or to transition your speakers to a new platform.